 On the other hand, there are galaxies which are not classed as quasars but that still have bright, active centers where we can see the rest of the galaxy.
-An example of this type of AGN is called a Seyfert galaxy after the late astronomer Carl Keenan Seyfert, who was the first to identify them.
+An example of this type of AGN is a Seyfert galaxy, named after the late astronomer Carl Keenan Seyfert, who was the first to identify them.

-Seyfert galaxies make up perhaps 10% of all the galaxies in the universe: they are not classed as quasars because they are much younger and have well-defined structures, rather than the rather formless and amorphous young galaxies which are presumed to have hosted quasars as soon as just a few hundred million years after the Big Bang.
+Seyfert galaxies make up perhaps 10% of all the galaxies in the universe.
+They are not classed as quasars because they are much younger and have well-defined structures.
+Quasar-containing galaxies are young and formless.

 Astronomers believe that most, if not all, large galaxies went through a so-called “quasar phase” in their youth, soon after their formation.
 If so, they subsided in brightness when they ran out of matter to feed the accretion disk surrounding their supermassive black holes.
 After this epoch, galaxies settled into quiescence, their central black holes starved of material to feed on.
 The black hole at the center of our own galaxy has been seen to flare up briefly, however, as passing material strays into it, releasing radio waves and X-rays.
-It’s conceivable that entire stars could be torn apart and consumed as they cross a black hole’s event horizon, the point of no return.
+It’s conceivable that a black hole can tear apart entire stars and consume them as they cross its event horizon, the point of no return.

 So astronomers are still learning about the specifics of galaxy evolution.

 Indeed, the history of quasars hasn’t been an easy road for astronomers to follow.
-When quasars were first discovered in the late 1950s, astronomers using radio telescopes saw starlike objects that radiated radio waves (hence quasi-stellar radio objects), but which were not visible in optical telescopes.
+First discoveries in the late 1950s came from astronomers using radio telescopes.
+They saw starlike objects that radiated radio waves (hence quasi-stellar radio objects), but which were not visible in optical telescopes.
 Their resemblance to stars, their brightness and small angular diameters understandably led astronomers of the time to assume they were looking at objects within our own galaxy.
 However, examination of the radio spectra from these objects revealed them to be more mysterious than anyone had expected.

-Many early observations of quasars, including those of 3C48 and 3C273, the first two quasars to be discovered, were made in the early 1960s by British-Australian astronomer John Bolton.
-He and his colleagues were puzzled by the fact that quasars were not visible in optical telescopes.
+Many early observations of quasars, including those of 3C48 and 3C273, the first two quasars to be discovered, took place in the early 1960s by British-Australian astronomer John Bolton.
+He and his colleagues found it puzzling that quasars were not visible in optical telescopes.
 They wanted to find quasars’ so-called “optical counterparts,” that is, a quasar which would be visible to their eyes in a telescope rather than only being detectable with radio instruments.

 Astronomers simply didn’t know at that time that quasars were extremely distant, too distant for their optical counterparts to be visible from Earth at that time, despite being intrinsically brilliant objects.
 But then, in 1963, astronomers Allan Sandage and Thomas A. Matthews found what they were looking for: what appeared to be a faint, blue star at the location of a known quasar.
-Taking its spectrum, they were perplexed: it looked like nothing they had ever seen before.
+Its spectrum perplexed them.
+It looked like nothing they had ever seen before.
 They couldn’t make heads or tails of it.

-Then, using the 200-inch (5 m) Hale telescope, Bolton and his team were able to observe quasar 3C273 as it passed behind the moon.
+Then, using the 200-inch (5 m) Hale telescope, Bolton and his team observed quasar 3C273 as it passed behind the moon.
 These observations also let them obtain spectra.
 And again the spectra looked strange, showing unrecognizable emission lines.
 These lines tell astronomers which chemical elements are present in the object they are examining.
 But the quasar’s spectral lines were nonsensical, seeming to indicate elements which should not be present.

-It was astronomer Maarten Schmidt who – after examining the strange emission lines in the spectra of quasars – suggested that astronomers were seeing normal emission lines that were highly shifted towards the red end of the electromagnetic spectrum!
+Astronomer Maarten Schmidt – after examining the strange emission lines in the spectra of quasars – suggested that astronomers were seeing normal emission lines that were highly shifted towards the red end of the electromagnetic spectrum!

 And so they had their answer.
 The redshift was due to the quasar’s great distance.
-Its light is being stretched by the expansion of the universe during its long journey to us from the edge of the visible cosmos.
+Light being stretched by the expansion of the universe during its long journey to us from the edge of the visible cosmos appears much redder.

 But if it were really true that quasars were as far away as towards the edge of the visible universe, how could they have generated such copious quantities of energy?
-Back in 1964, even the existence of black holes was hotly debated.
-There were many scientists who considered them nothing more than mathematical freaks, because surely they could not exist in the real universe.
+Back in 1964, even the existence of black holes caused hot debate.
+Many scientists considered them nothing more than mathematical freaks, because surely they could not exist in the real universe.